gjm222/Udacity-Project4/writeup_template.md

 ![Un-distorted](./images/undistorted0.jpg)

+ Notice the white car to the right of the image to see the effect.
 This was accomplished in lines #33 and #137 of the code in file proj4.py

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)